 In this case, the companies will often not pay dividends to shareholders.
 They need to put their profits back into the company to keep fueling growth.
 The incentive for investors is the growth in stock price.

 Income stocks are those that pay above-average dividends.
 Blue-chip companies are older, well-established companies with a history of paying out consistent dividends.
 This makes them a safe choice for those seeking income stocks because of their reliability.

 A Word of Caution

-I won't make the mistake of telling you to invest in growth and income funds as a mutual fund type but I will suggest you learn how to build a portfolio of mutual funds and create an investment objective that suits your needs best.
+It could be a mistake to invest in growth and income funds as a mutual fund type.
+However, it could help you learn how to build a portfolio of mutual funds and create a goal that suits your needs best.

 There's nothing wrong with growth and income funds.
 But there is something wrong with telling large groups of people that one certain fund type is a good idea for anyone to buy and hold.

 These are companies that have been around for years, such as Coca-Cola and The Walt Disney Company.
 Bonds, which are included in the broader fixed income category, are inherently income securities because they pay interest to the investor.

 This is general information that may or may not apply on an individual basis, so it is important that you find funds that suit their personal goals and tolerance for risk.
 Do your own research.
 Don't just read or listen to one person's perspective.

 Also, some funds can be considered growth and income, even though they may not always be categorized as such.
 For instance, S&P 500 Index funds will naturally hold a mixture of growth and income stocks.
 If you already hold a fund like this—and millions of investors do—you don't need another growth and income fund.